 Criticisms of the Enlightenment, often made by postmodern scholars, point to the erosion of modern institutions as evidence of a dying philosophy.
 Rather than stable and autonomous selves, like the institutions that once shepherded the fortunate from womb to tomb, many places around the world require a different sort of personhood — multiple and changeable — ready to meet the unexpected in volatile economies, communities, environments, and online worlds.

-Whether modernity or postmodernity, those of us with histories of sexual abuse are casualties of societies guided more by politics, ideologies, and economies than compassion and caring.
+Whether modernity or postmodernity, those of us with histories of sexual trauma are casualties of societies guided more by politics, ideologies, and economies than compassion and caring.
 Along with everyone else, we share a world in which survival itself may depend on all of us becoming adept at critically yet compassionately listening to the multiple voices within and around us.
 How else will we develop the personal and social responsibility necessary for saving our planet?

 In high-risk societies, we all benefit from the capacity to adapt to uncertain and unreliable conditions while being aware of when stress is too much and dissociation has become a central coping mechanism.
 Like psychological first-aid, it helps to know how to reclaim dissociated parts and seek psychological integration, just as mental well-being requires continually integrating with community.